Harun Ahmed Chowdhury: Diplomatic career

 Chowdhury was the defence attaché at the High Commission of Bangladesh to the United Kingdom the same year.
-He was promoted to the rank of brigadier general in 1986 and remained at United Kingdom till 1987 where he was ameliorated to major general and became an ambassador under the ministry.
+He was promoted to the rank of brigadier general in 1986 and remained in the United Kingdom till 1987, where he was promoted to major general and became an ambassador under the ministry.
 He was appointed the ambassador of Bangladesh to Cyprus in 1988 and to Serbia in 1992.
 Chowdhury later served as high commissioner to Zimbabwe in 1996.
-In 1998, Chowdhury was appointed the inaugural high commissioner to Maldives which he served till his leave per retirement on 27 January 2000.
+In 1998, Chowdhury was appointed the inaugural high commissioner to Maldives, which he served till his leave per retirement on 27 January 2000.

 Personal life

 Chowdhury is married and has 3 children.
-On July 2007, as a member of the Freedom Fighters People's Council, Chowdhury asked the caretaker government of Bangladesh to publish a list of veterans of Bangladesh Liberation War.
-On 16 December 2023, he was invited to Kolkata by the 25th Indian ministry on the occasion of Victory Day celebration in India.
+In July 2007, as a member of the Freedom Fighters People's Council, Chowdhury asked the caretaker government of Bangladesh to publish a list of veterans of the Bangladesh Liberation War.
+On 16 December 2023, he was invited to Kolkata by the 25th Indian ministry on the occasion of the Victory Day celebration in India.